Va11eF/cs361_partner_microservice/README.md

 Once the joke has been sent, the user will recieve a response from the server asking for a username, send your username to the server so that it can be entered into the db alongside the username.
 Afterwards you recieve the final response for this sequence indicating that the joke has been saved.

+If an unrecognized command is sent, the user will recieve b"Command not recognized" in response from the microservice

 <img width="800" alt="image" src="https://github.com/Va11eF/cs361_partner_microservice/assets/156148160/f974e401-2b43-46bf-9ba4-5ec575de7864">